TDS Telecom Internet in Washington at a Glance

 TDS Telecom Internet Service in Washington

 Headquartered in Madison, Wisconsin, TDS Telecom has operated as a regional telecommunications provider for over 50 years.
-In Washington, TDS focuses on delivering high-speed internet to communities across the Puget Sound metro, Cascade Range, and Columbia Basin that are often overlooked by national carriers.
-The company has invested heavily in fiber-optic expansion, bringing gigabit-capable connections to neighborhoods in Seattle, Spokane, Vancouver, and surrounding areas of King County and Pierce County.
+In Washington, TDS focuses on delivering high-speed internet to communities across the Puget Sound metro, Cascade Range.
+Columbia Basin that are often overlooked by national carriers.
+The company has invested heavily in fiber-optic expansion, bringing gigabit-capable connections to neighborhoods in Seattle, Spokane, Vancouver.
+Surrounding areas of King County and Pierce County.
 With a state population of 7.8 million and a rural share of roughly 11%, Washington presents both opportunity and challenge for broadband deployment.

 Customer support for TDS subscribers in Washington is available via phone, online chat, and local service centers.
-The company consistently ranks well for customer satisfaction among mid-size providers, and its Washington-based technicians are familiar with the specific infrastructure challenges of the Puget Sound metro, Cascade Range, and Columbia Basin.
+The company consistently ranks well for customer satisfaction among mid-size providers.
+Its Washington-based technicians are familiar with the specific infrastructure challenges of the Puget Sound metro, Cascade Range, and Columbia Basin.
 TDS also partners with state broadband programs to extend subsidized service to low-income households throughout King County, Pierce County, and Snohomish County.

 TDS Telecom Plans Available in Washington